anatolygudkov/mc4j/README.md

 }
 ```
 ## Concurrency issues
-- Counters are thread safe and one counter can be modified in different goroutines.
+- Counters are thread safe and one counter can be modified in different threads.
 - After a counter is closed, it must be not used, since its memory slot can be occupied by a new counter and the value of that new counter will be modified unexpectedtly.
 - Counters must not be accessed after the writer is closed, because such modification leads to a segmentation fault.